Favourited 374 times

 Full for July - Definitely Chanterelle season unless we have a drought, first tomatoes (ensalada caprese time), daily swimming, lots of garden weeding, blueberries, blackberries, fireflies.
 Chicken and cattle care and general farm maintenance.
 We work in the sun early and then shift to woodland/shade later in the day.

-August 10th - August 31st - Harvest tomatoes, salsa making, peaches, fencing, hunting chanterelles, swimming, lots of garden weeding, making yogurt and fresh cheeses, ferment pickles and kimchi, kombucha, afternoon siesta during the heat.
+August - Full - Harvest tomatoes, salsa making, peaches, fencing, hunting chanterelles, swimming, lots of garden weeding, making yogurt and fresh cheeses, ferment pickles and kimchi, kombucha, afternoon siesta during the heat.
 Chicken and cattle care and general farm maintenance.
 We may start our days earlier to beat the heat!
 All this can be done in September too!

-October 5th - October 26 or longer - Salsa time, continued harvesting and cleaning up the garden.
+October - Full - Salsa time, continued harvesting and cleaning up the garden.
 Planting garlic and perennial onions, sow seeds for greenhouse and in-house on light shelf.
 I hope to have lettuce for salad year round.
 If it is wet, fall mushrooms!.
 Chicken and cattle care and general farm maintenance.
 Stacking wood, preparing for winter.

 November, some or all of the month - Putting the garden to bed - remove some fencing, take down trellises, mow, till and seed cover crops, caring for early fall planted greenhouse and row cover veggies.
 Chicken and cattle care and general farm maintenance.
 Stay and join us for Stone Soup Tradition and community Thanksgiving dinner.